lconnolly/whispersystems.org/_posts/2015-01-17-surrendering-to-the-potential-of-constraints.md

 ---
-title: "Blog >> Surrendering to the Potential of Constraints"
+title: "Surrendering to the Potential of Constraints"
 layout: post
 ---